themw123/jarvis_v2/readme.md

 # Jarvis

 Jarvis is your conversational assistant.
-Try it out, it can be used all local.
+It can be used all local.
+For now only tested on Windows 11.

 - Voice To Text 📝: